To promote mental well-being, raise awareness, eliminate stigma, and educate to reduce suicide, suicidal behaviors and their impacts.

 To Foster Hope and resiliency by providing individuals, families, and agencies with knowledge and resources to support living well.

 To Empower our community by facilitating skill building, safe communication, and promoting the value of self-care.

-The seeds of Suicide Prevention Resource Centre were planted in 1982, when a community inter-agency committee was established with oversight provided by PACE (Providing Advise, Counselling and Education).
-This working group was called Community Inter-agency Suicide Prevention Program (CISSP), and was most commonly referred to as Suicide Prevention Program.
+The seeds of Suicide Prevention Resource Centre were planted in 1982, when a community inter-agency committee was established with oversight provided by PACE (Providing Assistance, Counselling and Education).
+This working group was called Community Inter-agency Suicide Prevention Program (CISPP), and was most commonly referred to as the Suicide Prevention Program.

 In 1996, the Men’s Support Group was formed with support from Catholic Family Services.
-Throughout this time, CISSP had been providing the northwest Alberta with intervention skills training, and public presentations designed to raise awareness of suicide and mental health Issues.
-Tough Enough to Talk About It was added in 1999.
+Throughout this time, CISPP had been providing the northwest Alberta with intervention skills training, and public presentations designed to raise awareness of suicide and mental health Issues.
+Tough Enough to Talk About It, originally called Men at Risk, was added in 1999.